Check Volkswagen Engine Oil Level | VW

 - Wait at least five minutes.
 This will allow the oil to return to the oil pan so that you can take an accurate measurement.

-- Under the hood, you will find a yellow round-shaped ring that you can pull (dipstick) to check the engine oil.
+- Under the hood, you will find a yellow round-shaped ring you can pull (dipstick) to check the engine oil.

 - Remove the dipstick and clean it with a clean cloth.